The Loneliest Time (song)

 "The Loneliest Time" is a song by Canadian singer-songwriter Carly Rae Jepsen, featuring Canadian singer-songwriter Rufus Wainwright.
-The fourth single from Jepsen's sixth studio album The Loneliest Time, "The Loneliest Time" was released on October 7, 2022 by 604, Schoolboy, and Interscope Records.
+The fourth single from Jepsen's sixth studio album of the same name, it was released on October 7, 2022, by 604, Schoolboy, and Interscope Records.
 The song was written by Jepsen, Kyle Shearer, and Nate Cyphert, and produced by Kyle Shearer.